asyarifstudio/jvm-challenge/readme.md

 This microservice is to answer the challenge.
 It is built using spring with below requirement
 - openjdk version 11
 - mvn version 3.6.3
+- Docker version 23.0.2, build 569dd73

+other requirements are listed in the [root pom.xml](pom.xml), project pom.xml, and [docker-compose.yml](docker-compose.yml)

 ## Architecture